i-am-neon/tmx-to-lt/README.md

 ## Map Previews

-You can browse the newly generated map previews here:[Map Previews](maps-preview.md).
+You can browse the newly generated map previews here: [Map Previews](maps-preview.md).

-## Adding These maps to your LT game
+## Adding These maps to Your LT game

 I'm not sure how to add these maps to your LT game through the LT Maker GUI, but I can tell you how to do it manually in the code.